rk0803/END2_Assignment6/README.md

 ![image](https://user-images.githubusercontent.com/82941475/121353924-0005a700-c94c-11eb-96cc-9a0b9f6a37c8.png)
 ### Salient Features (Not Visible in the image)
 #### Model A:
-Validation Accuracy:
+Validation Accuracy: 73.21% <br/>

 #### Model B:
-Validation Accuracy:
+Validation Accuracy: 68.30% <br/>
 A typicalilty which was happening with this model was that both training and validation accuracy would soon reach 69.21% and 68.30% respectively and would not change after that inspite of increasing the epochs.
 Though sometimes during the training phase, it was observed that after 50 or so epochs, it will change slightly only to settle back there.
 I was suspecting it was stuck in some local minima and was not able to move from there.

 ### Final Output
-The output of both the models is presented as
+The output of both the models is presented as<br/>
 Tweet: 'If', 'you', 'can', 'find', 'a', 'better', 'Obama', 'gif', 'than', 'this', 'one', ',', 'I', "'m", 'quitting', 'Twitter', '.', 'http://t.co/cNr0Sr3c'
 |Word|Encoded|Decoded|
 ---------------------